ilios/user-guide/programs/edit_program_year.md

 ### View Updated List

 The list of competencies associated with this program year (Class of 2025) now appears as shown below.
+These competencies can be applied to program year objectives.

 ![view updated list](../images/programs/program_years/view_updated_list.png)